 - High Velocity Force Cool Ventilation (HVFCV)

-- Dual oversize, high quality NMB Japanese bearings
+- Triple oversize, high quality NMB Japanese bearings

 - High temperature and powerful neodymium magnets